 Visually the HERO 8 Black looks pretty similar to the HERO 7 Black, but its body is sleeker, it has cleaner lines and a lens that’s not quite as proud.
 The main difference though it that unlike its predecessor, the HERO 8 Black does away with the need to seat it in a frame attachment in order to mount the camera to anything.
 Instead, two ‘fingers’ fold out from its base allowing you to directly fit it to a mount or any other compatible accessory (this approach has been continued in all subsequent HEROs).

-While the HERO8 Black has very similar shooting modes and features as the HERO7 Black, the new flagship camera comes with improved software and additional extras.
-For example, the HERO7 has GoPro’s highly impressive Hypersmooth stabilisation, but the HERO8 comes with Hypersmooth 2.0 along with additional High and Boost settings to smooth out even the most rattly footage.
+While the HERO 8 Black has very similar shooting modes and features as the HERO 7 Black, the newer camera comes with improved software and additional extras.
+For example, the HERO 7 has GoPro’s highly impressive Hypersmooth stabilisation, but the HERO 8 comes with Hypersmooth 2.0 along with additional High and Boost settings to smooth out even the most rattly footage.
 Similarly, while both cameras can shoot in 4K at 60FPS, the Hero8 Black’s higher bit rate results in better quality footage and gives it the edge over its stablemate.

-As you'll discover in our GoPro HERO 7 Black vs HERO 8 Black comparison, while the older H7 Black does pretty much everything that the H8 Black can, the newer camera is just slightly better at it all.
+As you'll discover in our GoPro HERO 7 Black vs HERO 8 Black comparison, while the older H7 Black does pretty much everything that the HERO 8 Black can, the newer camera is just slightly better at it all.
 For most, choosing between the two will come down to how deep your pockets are.
 For an in-depth look at the difference between the two, head to our GoPro HERO 8 Black vs GoPro HERO 9 Black face-off.